What's in this section

 - Must be financially cleared by Financial Aid in order to be hired on as an RA/HM.

 - Be a current full time undergraduate student

 How to Apply

-Completed Reference Forms must be completed on-line, please contact Area Director, Selema Moliga at firstname.lastname@example.org for link to Reference Forms.
-Resumes must be emailed to Area Director, Selema Moliga by December 17, 2013 at midnight.
+Completed Reference Forms must be completed on-line, please send following link to references (https://www.surveymonkey.com/s/rahm2015ref) and contact Area Director, Selema Moliga at firstname.lastname@example.org with any questions.

-If there are mid-year positions that open up, applicants who want to be considered for these positions, but complete their entire application by Friday, November 8, 2013 at midnight.
+If there are mid-year positions that open up, applicants who want to be considered for these positions, must complete their entire application by Friday, November 7, 2014 by midnight.